MultiSafepay/docs/content/my-account/payouts.md

 slug: 'payouts'
 ---

-A payout is when you transfer funds from your MultiSafepay balance to your business bank account.
+A payout is when you transfer funds from your account balance to your business bank account.

 You can make payouts any time for 0,50 EUR each.